 5. Work at public relations

-Coulombe says a media story about your company is 25 times more valuable than an advertisement because of the credibility it confers on your business.
+A media story about your company is generally much more valuable than an advertisement because of the credibility it confers on your business.
 But in this era of media cutbacks, it’s harder than ever to attract journalists’ attention.
 Keep in mind that they’re looking for a compelling story to tell.
 So help them by letting them know about your innovative product, unusual customer contact or high-stakes gamble that paid off.
 And keep at it—building relationships with the media will pay off.

 6. Turn employees into ambassadors